jessica-c-lee/bayesian-curve-fitting/README.md

 # bayesian-curve-fitting
- R code to fit augmented Gaussians to individual gradients in a hierarchical Bayesian model
+R code to fit augmented Gaussians to individual generalization gradients in a hierarchical Bayesian model.
+The model estimates the posteriors for 4 parameters of the augmented Gaussian:

-## index.R
+* mean: the location of the gradient peak
-Code that fits Gaussian and logistic functions to generalisation gradients in separate hierarchical Bayesian models.
+* width-: the width (SD) of the left side of the gradient

-##  R/functions.R
+* width+: the width (SD) of the right side of the gradient
-See R script for details on each function.
+* height: the height (value at the peak) of the gradient

-## models/models.R
+Accompanies the paper Lee, Mills, & Livesey (under review).
+Provides a re-analysis of results from 3 studies:
-Code for the Gaussian model and the Logistic model, implemented in stan (rstan R package).
+* Experiment 1 of Lovibond, Lee, & Hayes (2019): single cue vs. differential training groups

-## data/demo.csv
+* Experiment 2 of Lee, Hayes, & Lovibond (2018): similarity vs. linear rule subgroups
-Demo data from an experiment with partial reinforcement (75%) differential training, and generalization testing along the blue-green dimension (see Lee, Hayes, & Lovibond, 2018).
+* Experiment 2 of Lee, Lovibond, Hayes, & Navarro (2019): single pos vs. distant neg training groups.

-## output
+## How to use
-* Data.jpeg - mean generalisation gradient.
+Run the index.R file.
+Note that the code is set up to compare gradients between two groups.

-* WAICs.csv - Widely Applicable Information Criterions for the Gaussian and Logistic models.
+## Output generated
-* BFs.csv - Bayes Factors comparing Gaussian and Logistic models calculated using the "bridgesampling" R package.
+* summary.csv:
-* Gaus_Summary.csv - descriptive statistics for the posteriors from the Gaussian model.
+* gradients.jpeg: plots the empirical gradients facetted by subject
-* Logis_Summary.csv - descriptive statistics for the posteriors from the Logistic model.
+* postpreds.jpeg: plots the empirical gradients facetted by subject with posterior predictives overlayed
-* Guassian-PostPreds.jpeg - posterior predictives (100 samples from the posterior) for each participant for the Gaussian model.
+* HDIs.csv: 95% Highest Density Intervals (HDIs) for each parameter for each group
-* Logistic-PostPreds.jpeg - posterior predictives (100 samples from the posterior) for each participant for the Logistic model.
+* group_diff_HDIs.csv: 95% HDIs for the group difference for each parameter